leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/01_THEME/0112_LEITCH/0112_Norton Anthology - LEITCH, VINCENT B..md

 **Key Idea:**
 In the Victorian era, literature emerged as a crucial ideological tool, replacing religion in its role of maintaining social order and control.
 Influenced by figures like Matthew Arnold, literature was strategically used to instill middle-class values, promote social harmony, and distract the masses from pressing socio-political issues.
 Its emotional and experiential nature made it an effective medium for subtly reinforcing the dominant social ideology, shaping beliefs, and managing class dynamics.

+**The Ideological Role of Literature in Victorian England**

+1. **Experience as Ideological Convenience:**
+   - Literature, as an 'experiential' medium, was ideologically useful for providing vicarious experiences.
+   - It supplemented the limited real-life experiences of the masses, deterring them from seeking social change.

+2. **Institutionalization of English Studies:**
+   - English studies first emerged in Mechanics' Institutes and working men's colleges, not in universities.
+   - It served as a cost-effective 'liberal' education for those outside elite educational circles.

+3. **Emphasis on Class Solidarity and Nationalism:**
+   - Early English studies promoted solidarity between social classes and instilled national pride.
+   - It was seen as a way to transmit moral values and large sympathies.

+4. **Shift in the Meaning of 'Moral':**
+   - The term 'moral' shifted from a structured code to a broader, more nuanced understanding of life's quality.
+   - Literature became a key medium for conveying these subtle moral ideologies.

+5. **Targeting Oppressed Social Layers:**
+   - English literature was directed at both the working class and women, seen as suitable for their 'softening' and 'humanizing' effects.
+   - It became a popular subject for women in higher education, perceived as a less taxing discipline.

+6. **English Literature and High Imperialism:**
+   - The rise of English studies coincided with high imperialism, requiring a strong sense of national identity.
+   - English literature was utilized to affirm a national identity and superiority over colonial subjects.

+7. **Impact of World War I on English Studies:**
+   - WWI's devastation led to a renewed focus on English literature as a means of nationalistic reaffirmation and spiritual solace.
+   - The trauma of the war shifted the chauvinistic tone of English studies to a search for deeper meaning and identity.

+8. **Transition in Academic Acceptance:**
+   - Initially resisted by elite universities, English eventually gained acceptance, partly due to anti-German sentiments during WWI.
+   - The war's psychological impact made literature a refuge and a source of national pride.

+**Key Idea:**
+In Victorian England, literature was strategically used as an ideological tool to supplement the limited experiences of the masses, promote class solidarity, and reinforce national identity.
+Initially emerging as a subject for the working class and women, English literature became crucial in the era of high imperialism and post-WWI nationalism.
+It functioned as both a means of reaffirming a shaken national identity and as a spiritual refuge from the harsh realities of war and social change.

 # STEPHEN J. GREENBLATT